CalebMaresca/sengen/README.md

 SenGen is a Python package designed to generate interactive scenarios for training and evaluating LLM-based reinforcement learning agents, with a particular focus on ethical decision making and AI safety.

+Note: This project is in early development stages

 ## Features

 - Dynamic scenario generation using LLMs